Major Changes in Life and How to Deal with Them

 During times of change, it is especially important to take care of your physical health.
 As mentioned previously, the mind and body are intimately connected, so when you are undergoing significant amounts of stress during a major change in your life, this can have a substantial toll on your body.

-Therefore, by making regular exercise and healthy eating a priority, this can give your body the fuel to power you through any difficulties your face.
+Therefore, making regular exercise and healthy eating a priority, can give your body the fuel to power you through any difficulties your face.
 When you feel good, then you can think and act well too.